Hamza12700/drash/README.md

 Drash is a nifty Command-Line Interface application which is a better alternative to the Linux `rm` command.
-It records the original path of the removed file, and puts it into a temp directory, making it easy to recovery them later if you accidentally deleted the wrong file.
+It records the original path of the removed file, and puts it into a directory, making it easy to recovery them later if you accidentally deleted the wrong file.

 This same functionality is used by KDE, GNOME, and XFCE [freedesktop-trashcan](https://www.freedesktop.org/wiki/Specifications/trash-spec/).